madpew/copypasta/README.md

 copypasta
 =========

-a collection of useful snippets
+a collection of useful and outdated snippets

-feel free to contribute
+feel free to contribute or go somewhere else